clwyatt/accessibility-templates/tutorial/clw-tutorial.md

 ### Some Takeaways

-* Consider moving away from PDF, html+mathml is much more accessible
+* Consider moving away from PDF, html+mathml is considered more accessible.
-* Tag every image
+* Tag every image and caption figures.
-* Start small, one document at a time
+* Start small, converting one document at a time, focus on major issues.
-* Pandoc is your new best friend
+* Pandoc is your new best friend!

 **Resources:**